More details about making reasonable adjustments

 They have pictures to help visualise what to expect and explain where things might not go exactly to plan (such as the bus being late).

-There are pictures of dates and clocks, and it is best to use photos of places that the journey involves, especially if they are traveling somewhere unfamiliar.
+There are pictures of dates and clocks, and it is best to use photos of places that the journey involves, especially if they are travelling somewhere unfamiliar.

 Personalise our free Welcome to your GP practice social story template and make it available to your patients